THE PLATFORM

 “When she finds herself between jobs and out of her rented accommodation, Clara Harrington decides to take a break and stay with her beloved, yet eccentric aunt in the sleepy village of Picklemarsh, England.
 Clara’s hope for peace and quiet is shattered when, on her first night at Chadwick Lodge, the local town councilor is murdered, falling face down into his dessert.”

-Check out a more extensive list of cozy mystery recommendations here!
+Hungry for more?
+Check out a more extensive list of cozy mystery recommendations!

 1. Understand the genre

-Some genres serve a specific purpose, and while there are no “rules” to writing, you do risk alienating your readership if you make certain promises (like listing your book in a specific genre), then don’t deliver on those promises.
+Some book genres serve a specific purpose, and while there are no “rules” to writing, you do risk alienating your readership if you make certain promises (like listing your book in a specific genre), and don’t deliver on those promises.

 That’s why it’s important to understand the expectations, common tropes, and no-nos of the genre you choose to write.